 Below are some examples of laser inscription:

-As you can see, "cold" laser inscriptions can be difficult to see, especially under frosted girdles.
+As you can see, some laser inscriptions can be difficult to see, especially under frosted girdles.

 Where To Get Your Diamond Laser Inscribed